-Make sure that your code compiles, that your files are named as specified, and that you have followed the specifications exactly (i.e. method names, number of parameters, etc.).
+Make sure that your code compiles, that your files are named as specified and that you have followed the specifications exactly (i.e. method names, number of parameters, etc.).
+Your two perceptron classes should follow the package structure and be inside the ml.classifiers package/directory.